pawelc/docs/toread_prob.md

 The Concrete Distribution: A Continuous Relaxation of Discrete Random Variables https://www.inference.vc/high-dimensional-gaussian-distributions-are-soap-bubble/ Topics in spatial statistics
-A note on composite likelihood inference and model selection
+A note on composite likelihood inference and model
+The t-copula and related copulas
+Multivariate survival modelling: a unified approach with copulas Robust Estimation of the Correlation Coefficient: An Attempt of Survey Interpreting the Magnitudes of Correlation Coefficients Primer on Copulas for Count Data
+The Estimation Method of Inference Function for Margins for Multivariate Models